-As of 2019, Lanterman's biography in the Minnesota Bench & Bar claims that he's testified in over 2,000 state and federal cases.
-Given his penchant for lying, we can at least conclude that it's scores.
-He has handled digital forensics for municipalities and state agencies - his CV claims "38 law enforcement agencies in Minnesota," assuming this is not also a lie- affecting the rights of victims, litigants, and criminal defendants.
+As of 2019, Lanterman's biography in the Minnesota Bench & Bar claims that he's testified in over 2,000 state and federal cases (incredibly, approximately 2.5 testimonies per week, since 2003, by his count).
+He has handled digital forensics for municipalities and state agencies - his CV claims "38 law enforcement agencies in Minnesota," assuming this is not also a lie-affecting the rights of victims, litigants, and criminal defendants.
 Any prosecutor who has used Lanterman's testimony or even underlying work is now required under Brady to notify defense counsel.